dannisliang/vongott-unity/vongott/Docs/Design/Items.md

   - lvl 2: Elbow
   - lvl 3: Straight punch
   - lvl 4: Uppercut
-  - lvl 5: Combo
+  - lvl 5: Short combo

 - LIFT: Lifting/throwing things
+  - Capacity and energy consumption depends on level

 #### Back
-- PARACHUTE: Fall damage reduction and noise cancelling
+- PARACHUTE: Fall damage and noise reduction
+  - Reduction depends on level

+- SHOCKWAVE: Pushes enemies in a small radius away, chance of knocking unconcious
+  - Radius, chance of knocking unconcious and energy consumption depends on level

 #### Abdomen
 - CLOAK: Invisibility cloak
+  - Energy consumption depends on level

+- ARMOR: Bullet protection
+  - Protection depends on level

 ### Biological
 Biological upgrades are passive and govern internal properties, such as reflexes and dexterity.
 They can be installed by the player.